miso-lims/miso-lims/docs/user_manual/sequencer_runs.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Deleting Runs" %}

-Sequencer runs can only be deleted from MISO by direct database access.
-If you need to delete a run, you should discuss this with your MISO administrator.
+To delete runs, go to the Runs list page, select the runs that you wish to delete, and click the "Delete" button in the toolbar at the top of the table.
+A run can only be deleted by its creator or a MISO administrator.

 {% include userman-toplink.md %}